How do you get Lyme disease?

 The Tick That Spreads Lyme and Co-Infections

-In the United States, Lyme disease is primarily spread by Ixodes scapularis (the blacklegged or deer tick) in the Northeast, Midwest, and Mid-Atlantic regions, and by Ixodes pacificus (the western blacklegged tick) on the Pacific Coast.
+In the United States, Lyme disease is primarily spread by the blacklegged tick (also called the deer tick, Ixodes scapularis) in the Northeast, Midwest, and Mid-Atlantic regions, and by the western blacklegged tick (Ixodes pacificus) on the Pacific Coast.

 How Long Does a Tick Need to Be Attached?